Equations for solar tracking: Theoretical Basis

-Considering our set-up in Brussels, which is a typical FTIR station, the tracker's mirrors are 10 cm wide and the optical path to the spectrometer 5m long, which leads to a $FOV_{2}$ of 20 mrad.
-On the other hand, the quadrant diameter is 6 mm while the focal length of the lens is 200mm, which gives 30 mrad for $FOV_{1}$.
+Considering our set-up in Brussels, which is a typical FTIR station, the tracker's mirrors are 10 cm ($\Phi_T$) wide and the optical path to the spectrometer ($L$) 5 m long, which leads to a $FOV_{2}$ of 20 mrad.
+On the other hand, the quadrant diameter ($\Phi_D$) is 6 mm while the focal length of the lens (($f$)) is 200 mm, which gives 30 mrad for $FOV_{1}$.
 The actual FOV is the minimum, 20 mrad, limited by the tracker size.
 This value is superior to the apparent diameter of the Solar disk which is important to track the center of the Sun.
-A simple algorithm can achieve such an accuracy for the ephemerisis calculation, like the one given by NOAA(\cite{algo_NOAA}).
+A simple algorithm can achieve such an accuracy for the ephemeris calculation, like the one given in the appendix.
 It is however necessary to take into account the orientation of the tracker, which can lead to pointing errors superior to the FOV.

-\subsection{Correcting the tracker orientation}
+\subsection{Correcting the Tracker Orientation}

-A source of error when pointing to the calculated Sun position originate from the orientation of the observatory compared to the altazimuthal system, If the ground is not completely leveled, this problem add offsets to the calculated positions, which are not constant during the day.
-To take that into account in the calculation requires to determine the Euler Angles of the observatory frame compared to the altzimuthal system.
-We discuss their effects before describing our way to determine them.
+One source of error, when pointing to the calculated Sun position, is the orientation of the baseplate of the tracker compared to the altazimuthal system.
+Depending on the observatory configuration, it may be difficult or impossible to align accurately the tracker along the North-South direction.
+If it was the only problem, the remaining constant offset could be simply fitted and added in the calculated azimuth.
+However, because the baseplate is never completely leveled either, other offsets are added to the calculated positions, affecting both azimuth and elevation in a way that depends on the pointing direction of the tracker.
+Some tracker uses an active search method to solve this problem.
+In practice they reach the calculated position and achieve spiral motion around this point to set the sun spot in the field-of-view of the sensor.
+Misalignment effect can on the other hand be taken into account in the calculation requires determining the Euler angles of the observatory and the tracker baseplate, respectively, compared to the azimuthal system.
+We discuss the Euler angles before describing our way to determine them.
+For the sake of simplicity, we only mention the observatory in the following, considering that the baseplate to be part of it.

-Euler angles represents the consecutive rotation on the three axes needed to account for the pitch($\gamma$), roll($\beta$) and yaw($\alpha$) of the observatory.
-Converting the solar altitude and azimuth to the observatory frame requires thus to compute the multiplication of three rotation matrices along the different axes, i.e $R_x(\gamma)$, $R_y(\beta)$ and $R_z(\alpha)$.
+Euler angles of an observatory may be seen, as in Figure~\ref{fig:euler}, as consecutive rotations around three orthogonal axes needed to account for the pitch, roll and yaw of this observatory.
+Converting the solar altitude and azimuth to the observatory frame requires thus to compute the multiplication of three rotation matrices along the different axes, \textit{i.e.},~$R_x(\gamma)$, $R_y(\beta)$ and $R_z(\alpha)$.
+The resulting matrix $M_{offset}$ expresses the transformation of coordinates due to the Euler angles.

 The calculations leads to: